samuelroland/PCO-Labo3-Usines/report.md

 However, for our specific project requirements, we observed that money and stocks were consistently read and written to within the same block of instructions.
 To simplify our implementation and enhance performance, we opted for a single mutex to protect both variables.

-- (TODO à effacer) NECESSAIRE? (texte ci-dessous)

-It's essential to note that whenever a resource is read and modified right after, this should be done without releasing the mutex inbetween these instructions.
-Doing so would introduce the possibility of another thread or function modifying the resource, potentially leading to incoherent results.
-Our chosen design ensures that resource access and modification occur atomically within the same critical section of code, preserving data integrity.

-- (TODO à effacer) EN FAIT, JSP SI C'EST JUSTE CE QUI EST CI-DESSOUS, A VOIR SI ON LE LE JETTE OU ON LE GARDE (ET VOIR OU LE METTRE)

-There is one important point to understand here: stocks and funds can only be modified by its owner as they are private variables.
-But, it is important to notice that, an object can ask for another to "change" its resources; this is done by the trade function.
-This function allows a thread to "communicate" with another.
+There is one important point to understand here: stocks and funds can only be modified by its owner as they are private attributes.
+The concurrent access on these variables is caused because multiple entities in different threads can request a trade with at the same time.

 ### Extractors
 **Competition Management in *extractor::run***